-However, there are many options that enjoy widespread acceptance and sound “healthier:” agave, honey, cane sugar, stevia, and monkfruit.
+However, there are many options that enjoy widespread acceptance and sound “healthier:” agave, honey, cane sugar, to name a few.
 The truth is, they all contain sugar, and if you add even a little bit of any of them, you can’t say “No Added Sugar” on your label.
 Note that these pass the pronunciation test, but several wouldn’t pass the “great-grandma’s pantry” test; however because they are perceived to be better for you than sugar, consumers generally accept these sweeteners in their drinks, especially because most people really do want sweetened beverages.

-The important thing for you to remember is you have lots of options besides sugar, or other taboo sweeteners like high fructose corn syrup.
+The important thing for you to remember is you have lots of options besides sugar or taboo sweeteners like high fructose corn syrup.
 Monkfruit and stevia are two options that have become increasingly popular since they are both zero calorie and supported by the “No Sugar Added” claim.

 You are going to have to do something to protect your product from the ravages of time.
 Preservatives are the way you do that.